mongodb/docs/source/reference/commands.rst

         { enableSharding: 1 }

-   The ``enableSharding`` command doesn't move or shift any data.
-Use the :dbcommand:`shardCollection` to begin the process of distributing data among the shards.
+   Once you've enabled sharding in a database, you can use the :dbcommand:`shardCollection` command to begin the process of distributing data among the shards.

 .. dbcommand:: shardCollection